hblasins/uwSim/README.md

 ## Directory structure

 * **Code** contains all the Matlab source code
+* **Figures** images and movies that were generated from the simulation results.
+For example the two figures on top of this page.
 * **Parameters** contains calibration data for different cameras and light sources.
 For example the spectral responsivities of the Canon G7X used in the experiments.
 * **Scenes** 3D scene files used in simulations.
 We usually generate these scenes in [Blender](https://www.blender.org)